ngs-docs/angus/mapping-variant-calling.md

 ```
 Have a look at the [bwa options](http://bio-bwa.sourceforge.net/bwa.shtml) page.
 While we are running bwa with the default parameters here, your use case might require a change of parameters.
 NOTE: Always read the manual page for any tool before using and make sure the options you use are appropriate for your data.

-**What is the difference between Salmon and bwa mem?** In an earlier tutorial, we used Salmon "quasi-mapping" to generate
+**What is the difference between Salmon and bwa mem?**

-counts for transcripts.
-Salmon uses exact matching of k-mers (sub-strings in reads) to approximate which read a transcipt
-originated from.
+Standard alignment tools (Hisat2, STAR, BWA) try to find the read origin by FULL-ALIGNMENT of reads to a genome or transcriptome.

+Ultra-fast alignment-free methods, such as Sailfish, **Salmon** and Kallisto, have been developed by exploiting the idea that precise alignments are not required to assign reads to their origins

+Salmon’s "quasi-mapping" approach uses exact matching of k-mers (sub-strings in reads) to approximate which read a transcipt originated from.
+The idea behind it being that it may not be important to exactly know where within a transcript a certain read originated from.
+Instead, it may be enough to simply know which transcript the read represents.
+Salmon therefore does not generate a BAM file because, it does not worry about finding the best possible alignment.
+Instead, it yields a (probabilistic) measure of how many reads indicate the presence of each transcript.
 This is enough information for read quantification, and is really fast.

-BWA `mem` produces an alignment,
-where an entire read is mapped exactly against a reference sequence.
-This produces more information that is important
-for things like variant calling.
+However, BWA `mem` produces an alignment, where an entire read is mapped exactly against a reference sequence.
+This produces more information that is important for things like variant calling.

 ### Observe!